The Air Ambulance Service: Aircraft

+The lease of the current AW109SP helicopters began in March 2021 after Sloane was awarded the 7 year contract in 2019.
+The contract also includes provision of a dedicated spare AW109SP helicopter for use when the primary aircraft are under maintenance, which is also completed by Sloane.
+The current AW169 aircraft entered service in December 2022 and early 2023 under a separate agreement after the previous contract with Specialist Aviation Services was terminated in September 2021 due to additional costs.

 Road vehicles

-In addition to providing air ambulance services, the charity also operates two Skoda 4x4 Critical Care Rapid Response Vehicles based at Coventry Airport and East Midlands Airport.
-These are used to provide assistance and attend emergency incidents when the air ambulances are unavailable.
-The RRV's carry the same equipment as the helicopters including a defibrillator/cardiac monitor, CPR machine and kit bag containing medical consumables and drugs.
+In addition to providing air ambulance services, the charity also operates two Skoda Kodiaq vRS 4x4 Critical Care Rapid Response Vehicles (RRV) daily.
+These are used to provide assistance and attend emergency incidents when the air ambulances are unavailable (including overnight when the aircraft cannot fly).
+The RRV's carry the same equipment as the helicopters including a defibrillator/cardiac monitor, CPR machine and kit bags containing medical consumables and drugs.

 History

-Warwickshire & Northamptonshire Air Ambulance was launched in 2003.
+Warwickshire & Northamptonshire Air Ambulance was launched in 2002.
 By 12 June 2004, it had already flown its 1,000th mission.
 Just over two years later, on 10 October 2006, they had completed 5,000 incidents.

 In 2008, the charity took over Derbyshire, Leicestershire & Rutland Air Ambulance, which had been struggling to raise funds.
 The service now serves over 3850 sqmi Less than a year after Derbyshire, Leicestershire & Rutland Air Ambulance became the sister service to Warwickshire & Northamptonshire Air Ambulance, it flew its 1,000th mission on 17 January 2009.

 At the beginning of 2010, Warwickshire & Northamptonshire Air Ambulance flew its 10,000th mission.
 The same year, the charity branched out into the retail sector, opening its first high street charity boutique in Rugby, Warwickshire.

 In 2011, the two air ambulance services were brought together under the umbrella name of The Air Ambulance Service.
 In July of the same year, they were registered with the Care Quality Commission.

 In 2012, the service started independently employing their paramedics full-time.
 The charity also launched a national recycling scheme and launched the Children's Air Ambulance.

 On 12 May 2013, the Children's Air Ambulance carried out their first baby transfer.
 Derbyshire, Leicestershire & Rutland also flew its 5,000th mission on 5 June, following four years of service.

 In October 2014, the Children's Air Ambulance carried out its 100th transfer.

-In September 2018, the Children's Air Ambulance launched its two new AgustaWestland 169 helicopters which are based at London Oxford Airport and Doncaster Sheffield Airport.
+In September 2018, two new AgustaWestland 169 helicopters entered service with the Children's Air Ambulance.
 The new helicopters are significantly larger and higher specification than the previous aircraft featuring bespoke clinical equipment and an additional seat for a parent to accompany the patient and crew on transfers.